aozaki-kuro/tokomachi-wiki/docs/topics/music/toko_whoiam/README.md

 MC1:

-- Suisei is not affiliated to Nijisanji.
+- Suisei is not affiliated to NIJISANJI.
 - They bought the same size of water (different from normal), fried chicken and meat steamed buns without discussion.
 - There might be already soul-level connections between them.
 - They started to exchange their ways of laughing, Toko started to laugh in Suisei did and Suisei did an "Aha↑" before in the street.